SeanKilleen/seankilleen.github.io/_drafts/sharing-my-reading-list-in-real-time-with-azure-functions.md

 ## Setting up the Azure Function Project

-You can create Azure functions directly from the portal, but that bugs me because I want the benefits of source control, automated deployments, etc. -- so, for the purposes of this project, I'm going to create [a repository on GitHub](https://github.com/SeanKilleen/feedly-opml-export).
+You can create Azure Functions directly from the portal, but that bugs me because I want the benefits of source control, automated deployments, etc. -- so, for the purposes of this project, I'm going to create [a repository on GitHub](https://github.com/SeanKilleen/feedly-opml-export).
 You can create one and follow along, or feel free to [clone my repo](https://github.com/SeanKilleen/feedly-opml-export).

 These instructions assume that you're creating all of the below within a repository that will be hosted on GitHub.
 If you have any questions about getting that piece set up, drop a line in the comments and I'll be happy to try to assist.